IntersectMBO/plutus/deployment/README.md

 If you are using OSX then you cannot build the lambdas locally, therefore if you want to update the infrastructure you will need to build the lambdas on a linux machine and then copy them to a location on your machine.
 Then you can set the env var `export TF_VAR_symbolic_lambda_file=/path/to/marlowe-symbolic.zip`.

-If you have not setup AWS authentication but you have enabled MFA then you can run `$(nix-build -A deployment.david.getCreds)` before you run any other command to setup temporary credentials that are valid for 24 hours.
+If you have not setup AWS authentication but you have enabled MFA then you can run `$(nix-build -A deployment.david.getCreds) user.name 123456` (where 123456 is the current MFA code) before you run any other command to setup temporary credentials that are valid for 24 hours.

 The scripts produce files for use with nixops (until we get rid of the legacy infra) and so you should provide the location where you want these files to go by setting another terraform variable, e.g. `export TF_VAR_nixops_root=$(pwd)/deployment/nixops`.